kywx

 Energy Status

-A compact shortwave trough with a vorticity max of 0.0002 is pivoting through the Ohio Valley.
+A compact 500mb shortwave with a vorticity max of 1.7e-4 is the primary driver for today's clipper-like activity.

 Hydrology